-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Act.
+Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth comparaccounting standards provided • rk if the registrant has elected not to use the extended transition period for complying with any new or revised final of the Exchange Act. $\Box$ ancial

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+Yes $\Box$ No $\boxtimes$

-The number of shares of the registrant's common stock, par value \$0.001 per share, outstanding at April 19, 2019 was 17,914,088 shares.
+The number of shares of the registrant's common stock, par value \$0.001 per share, outstanding at July 19, 2019 was 17,441,603 shares.